Theory of Operation

 It is assumed that the input data-words and byte enables have already been byte-swapped at the IP top level, as needed.
 The bytes are transmitted to the shift register in decreasing significance, starting with word_i[31:24], followed by word_i[23:16], word_i[15:8], and finally word_i[7:0].

-Some bytes may be skipped however if the corresponding value of word_be_i[3:0] is zero.
-For example if word_be_i[3:0] equals 4'b0011, then the first two input bytes will be skipped, and only word_i[15:8] and word_i[7:0] will be forwarded, in that order.
+Some bytes from the input word may be dropped however if the corresponding value of word_be_i[3:0] is zero.
+For example if word_be_i[3:0] equals 4'b0011, then the first two input bytes will be skipped, and only word_i[15:8] and word_i[7:0] will be forwarded in that order to the shift register.

 The following waveform illustrates the operation of the Byte Select module, highlighting the effect of the flush_i signal (in the first input word), as well as the effect of the byte enable signal (shown in the second word).